 Friday, January 30, 2009

 India may well turn out to be the major technological superpower of the coming century.
 Their schools are turning out engineers at a rate that dwarfs US and Europe combined.
 They've launched their own space program and recently landed a probe on the Moon.
-And if this recent editorial in The Economic Times newspaper is any indication, their religious and cultural traditions may be more receptive to the idea of extraterrestrial life than those in the West.

 Thursday, January 29, 2009